JamesLiu12/hku-portal/PLAN.md

-# HKU Portal Redesign - Comprehensive Plan
+# HKU Helper Redesign - Comprehensive Plan

 ## Overview
-A modern, user-friendly redesign of the HKU Portal addressing key pain points in course registration, navigation, and campus services.
+A modern, user-friendly redesign of the HKU Helper addressing key pain points in course registration, navigation, and campus services.
 Built with SvelteKit for a responsive, fast, and intuitive experience.

 ## Core Features